milaboratory/minnn/docs/source/description.rst

 Description
 ===========

-Mist is a toolset to process genetic data from sequencing machines and assemble sequenced molecules from raw FASTQ data.
-Consensus assembly in mist consists of the following stages:
+Minnn is a toolset to process genetic data from sequencing machines and assemble sequenced molecules from raw FASTQ data.
+Consensus assembly in minnn consists of the following stages:

 1. Extract barcodes from raw sequences.
 2. Correct mismatches and indels in barcodes.